Crypto-TII/claasp/docs/DEVELOPER_GUIDE.md

 - Both protected/private methods will have the suffix `_`.
 - Component names like AND, OR, etc. inside a method name will always be in capital letters. `add_AND_component()`
-- Create a PR to master branch only when the functionality is completed
+- Create a PR to `develp` branch only when the functionality is completed

 ## Executing the tests